Presets and sharing

 Why doesn't it match the officially announced value?

-Official values may differ because of averaging windows, NowCast processing, station choice, or publisher rounding rules.
+Official values may differ because of averaging windows, NowCast processing, station choice, quality control, or publisher rounding rules.